 The Independent Living Waiver (ILW) program is intended for adults who are physically disabled.
 Although those who enroll in this program before the age of 64 are able to continue to receive services via this waiver.
 Personal care assistance, home modifications, and specialized medical supplies and equipment are available benefits via the ILW.
 This waiver allows for self-direction of personal care assistance, meaning seniors can hire the caregiver of their choosing.
 This includes some family members.

 In order to be eligible for long-term care Medicaid, level of functioning, assets, and income of the individual are all taken into account.
-As of 2019, senior applicants are allowed up to $3,000 in liquid assets, which refers to cash assets or assets that can easily be converted to cash.
-(This asset limit was increased from $2,000 in July of 2018).
+As of July 2020, senior applicants are allowed up to $5,000 in liquid assets, which refers to cash assets or assets that can easily be converted to cash.
 However, several assets are considered exempt, or non-countable, towards Medicaid’s asset limit.
-This includes an individual’s home, given they, or their spouse, live in the home and it is valued under $585,000.
+This includes an individual’s home, given they, or their spouse, live in the home and it is valued under $595,000.
 The monthly income limit is set at 85% of the Federal Poverty Level (FPL).
-Currently, this amount is equivalent to $885 / month ($10,620 / year).
+As of April 2020, this amount is equivalent to $904 / month ($10,848 / year).
 Married applicants, with both spouses applying for Medicaid services, are permitted a higher level of income and assets.
-In 2019, a couple can have income as high as $1,198 / month ($14,376 / year) and assets up to $10,000.
+A couple can have income as high as $1,437 / month ($17,244 / year) and assets up to $10,000.
 Please note that the Aged and Disabled Waiver allows applicants a higher level of income.

 If a single applicant or couple is over the allowable income and / or asset amount(s), Medicaid qualification is still possible.
 However, in this instance, one might want to consult a Medicaid Planning Professional for assistance.
 Medicaid eligibility can be complicated and this gives one the best chance of qualifying for Medicaid services.
 Learn more.